foobarops/gitlab-proxy/README.md

 ## Add more comments in the code
 Is always good to have comments in the code to explain why the code is there, what the code is doing, etc.

+## Add built-in support for OpenAPI, Swagger, etc
+It can be done using a tool like Springdoc, Swagger, etc. It is important to have a documentation of the API to make it easier to use the API.